The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Introduction

-Even at $\theta=0$, the logarithmic correlations appear through the coefficient $3/4$ in the second--order term.
-Indeed, it can be shown (e.g. using the functional equation for the zeta function, as in \cite{discretization}) that the analysis of the maximum of $\zeta(1/2+it+ih)$ over $|h|\leq \log^\theta T$ can be be reduced to a discrete set of $(\log T)^{(1+\theta)}$ points, which are approximately Gaussian by Selberg's theorem.
-If we assume independence (which would correspond to Derrida's \textit{Random Energy Model} \cite{derrida}), a straightforward calculation gives a subleading coefficient of $1/4$ (see, e.g., \cite{harperFHK}) meaning a larger maximum, as one should expect by Slepian's lemma.
+Even at $\theta=0$, the logarithmic correlations appear through the coefficient $3/4$ in the second-order term.
+Indeed, one can argue (e.g. using the functional equation for the zeta function) that the analysis of $\max_{|h|\leq 1}\log |\zeta(1/2+i\tau+ih)|$ can be reduced to a discrete set containing roughly $(\log T)$ points, each of which is approximately Gaussian with variance $\tfrac{1}{2}\log\log T$ by Selberg's theorem.
+If one were to model the maximum by that of $(\log T)$ independent Gaussian random variables of the same variance, a straightforward calculation yields a sub-leading order of $-(1/4)\log\log\log T$ (see, e.g., \cite{harperFHK}); a larger maximum, as one would expect by Slepian's lemma.

-This conjecture has seen significant progress since its formulation, particularly in the $\theta=0$ case.
-Following initial progress by Najnudel \cite{naj} and Arguin, Bourgade, Belius, Radziwiłł and Soundararajan \cite{ABBRS2016}, sharp upper and lower bounds were established by Arguin, Bourgade and Radziwiłł in a series of papers \cite{FHK1, FHK2} using methods from the theory of branching random walks.
-On the random matrix theoretic side, the leading order was proved in \cite{arguinbourgadebelius}, and the subleading order by Paquette and Zeitouni \cite{paquettezeitouni1} and Chhaibi, Madaule and Najnudel \cite{CMN} independently.
-This culminated in a recent work of Paquette and Zeitouni \cite{paquettezeitouni2}, in which they established distributional convergence of the maximum to a sum of a Gumbel random variable and a ``derivative martingale".
+Conjecture \ref{conj} has seen significant progress since its formulation, particularly in the $\theta=0$ case.
+Following initial progress by Najnudel \cite{naj}, Arguin, Bourgade, Belius, Radziwiłł and Soundararajan \cite{ABBRS2016}, and Harper \cite{harper2019}, sharp upper and lower bounds were established by Arguin, Bourgade and Radziwiłł \cite{FHK1, FHK2} using ideas from the study of branching random walks.
+On the random-matrix-theoretic side, the leading order was established by Arguin, Belius and Bourgade \cite{arguinbourgadebelius}, the subleading order by Paquette and Zeitouni \cite{paquettezeitouni1} and the tightness of the recentered maximum by Chhaibi, Madaule and Najnudel \cite{CMN}.
+Finally, a recent work of Paquette and Zeitouni \cite{paquettezeitouni2} proved the distributional convergence of the maximum to a sum of a Gumbel random variable and a ``derivative martingale''; it remains open whether the latter is itself Gumbel-distributed.

-As for $\theta<0$, the leading order for the maximum was established by one of the authors, Ouimet and Radziwiłł in \cite{AOR}.
-In this paper, we improve their upper bound to $O(1)$ precision, obtaining a tail of $y\exp\big(-2y-y^2/((1+\theta)\log\log T)\big)$.
-More specifically, let $\tau$ be uniformly distributed in $[T,2T]$, and
+For $\theta<0$, the maximum is only known in the leading order, following work by one of the authors, Ouimet, and Radziwiłł \cite{AOR}.
+Our first result improves their upper bound to $O(1)$ precision. \begin{theorem}[Upper bound for the local maximum] Let $C>0$ be an arbitrary constant and $\theta\in(-1,0]$.
+Then uniformly in $2\leq y< {C\log\log T/\log\log\log T}$ and large enough $T$,